larsgroeber/lpzrobots-install-script/README.md

 Here you find a small number of unofficial installation-scripts for the [lpzrobots](http://robot.informatik.uni-leipzig.de/software/) environment.

-The script is a fancy way of doing the following in order including some sanity-checks:
+The script is a fancy way of doing the following in order including sanity-checks:

 	mkdir LpzRobots
 	cd LpzRobots